 One of the great things about starting a print-on-demand business is that it’s relatively easy to scale up as your sales increase.
 Since you don’t need to purchase inventory, you can add countless new products with relatively low costs and without the growing pains that come with a more traditional e-commerce business.

 The products you create may continue to generate sales for years to come, so it has the potential to generate passive income.
 And if you don’t have any design skills, don’t worry.
 You can easily hire a designer on Fiverr to create designs for any products you want to sell.

 This side hustle doesn’t involve your engineering experience or skill, but it’s an excellent option if you’re looking for a way to start making extra cash quickly.

 If you have a truck or a van, you could start a side hustle as a delivery driver.
-There are many businesses that will pay you to deliver their products, and you can typically set your own schedule.
+Many businesses will pay you to deliver their products, and you can typically set your own schedule.

 You’ll need to use your own vehicle to make the deliveries.
-It’s also important to note that there are some expenses associated with being a delivery driver, like gas and vehicle maintenance.
-But as long as you’re able to offset those costs, delivery driving can be a great way to make extra money.
+It’s also important to note that some expenses are associated with being a delivery driver, like gas and vehicle maintenance.
+But as long as you can offset those costs, delivery driving can be a great way to make extra money.

 21. Rent Out Storage Space

 Do you have an unused room in your house or apartment?
 Or maybe you have space in your basement, attic, garage, or shed.
 If so, you could start renting out storage space to people in your community.

 You can list your storage space on Neighbor, and they’ll market it to potential renters.
 Once you find a renter, you’ll just need to provide them with a key to access the space, and then you can start earning money from your side hustle.